kevinzhang30/tic-tac-toe/README.md

-Sure!
-Here's a draft README file for your Tic-Tac-Toe project.
-Feel free to adjust any details as needed:

----

 # Tic-Tac-Toe Game

 This is a simple two-player **Tic-Tac-Toe** game built using Python's Tkinter library.
 The game features a menu screen with a button that leads to the game interface.